Home Collections Arbitrage Funds in India 2025: Meaning, Taxation, Risks, Benefits & More

 Advantages of Investing in Arbitrage Funds

-- Higher Returns than Savings Accounts: These funds typically outperform savings accounts, providing stable arbitrage funds returns even during market volatility.
+• Higher Returns than Savings Accounts: The top mutual funds in India in the arbitrage category typically outperform savings accounts, providing arbitrage funds returns even during market volatility.
+However, returns are subject to market risk are they are not guaranteed.

-How Returns are Calculated for Arbitrage Funds?
+How are Returns Calculated for Arbitrage Funds?

 The arbitrage fund returns are calculated based on the profits generated from exploiting price discrepancies between the cash and derivatives markets.
 Here’s a breakdown of how these returns are typically calculated: